panshulunimity/cafe/web/modules/custom/entity_api_plugin_api_document/README.md

 - Conditions (used for Block visibility in the core)
 - Migrate source, process & destination plugins

-## Entity API

-The Entity System is the API for entities manipulation (CRUD: create, read, update, delete)

-### What is Entity in Drupal?

-- Entity in drupal can be defined as the object that stores information and can be processed using CRUD operations mentioned above.

-- In Drupal Entity can be categorized into - Node, Taxonomy, User, Block etc..

-- Entities in Drupal are of two types
-  - Content Entity
-  - Configuration Entity

-- To be more specific, the Entity API in drupal helps break down an entity (could be Node, taxonomy etc..) into it's components and this helps us understand -
-  - How an Entity in Drupal is formed?
-  - What does an Entity comprise of?
-  - How do we build our own entity in Drupal?
-  - What operations are performed (or needs to be taken care of) when we are building our own entity.

-In contrast to other discovery mechanisms, the annotation metadata lives in the same file and is an integral part of the class that implements the plugin.
-This makes it easier to find and easier to create a new custom plugin by simply copying an existing one.

-Annotations allow for complex structured data, and you can indicate that certain strings are to be translated.
-In many cases, plugins have an associated custom annotation class that can be used to both document and set default values for the metadata.

-In addition, there is a performance bonus as it makes Drupal use less memory when discovering plugins.
-The original implementation had a getInfo() method on each class, similar to Drupal 7 test classes.
-This meant each class had to be loaded into memory to get its information and the memory was not freed until the end of the request, thus greatly increasing the peak memory requirement for PHP.
-Instead, the implementation used by Drupal to parse the annotation simply tokenizes the text of the file without including it as a PHP file, so memory use is minimized.

 ### The annotation syntax ( and example)

 ```php